-

 Is a post contractual non-compete obligation enforceable?

-A post contractual non-compete obligation is valid when:
+A post contractual non-compete obligation is valid if:

-The post contractual non-competition clause will not be applied in case of a termination by the Principal without breach of the Commercial Agent, or by the Commercial Agent for breach of the Principal.
+A post contractual non-competition clause will not be enforceable if the Agency Agreement is terminated by the Principal without breach of the Commercial Agent, or by the Commercial Agent for breach of the Principal.

 What is the statute of limitation?

-All claims based on the Agency Agreement expire one year after termination or five years after the claim originates, whichever comes first.
+All claims based on the Agency Agreement expire one year after the termination if the Agency Agreement or five years after the claim originates, whichever comes first.

 Distribution Agreements